Nomination Deadline: TBD for Academic Year 2015-16

 Recognition and Award

-A cash award of $650.00.
+Each college recipient receives a cash award of $650.00.
 The university recipient is awarded a cash prize of $12,500.00.
-All recipients are recognized at an awards ceremony in the spring.
+All recipients are recognized at a campus awards ceremony in the spring.
 The university recipient is recognized at the Board of Governors Luncheon and publicized in news media.
-UNC General Administration is notified of the recipient by the Chancellor.

 NOTE: Each college will have their own deadline for submissions to their college committee to allow review time and submission to the University Level.
 Contact your college’s Associate Dean for Academic Affairs for their submission schedule.